 Now that the weather is improving over here in the Midwest and eastern part of the country, we are thinking more and more about being outside.
-Weather, rain, and humidity can all be factors when it comes to being outside in good or bad weather.
+Weather, rain, humidity, and all kinds of precipitation are all factors when it comes to being outside in good or bad weather.
 So when it comes to fabrics, picking the right one for outdoor uses is important.
-Let’s break down three of the best fabrics to use outside and which ones weather better than others.
+Let’s break down three of the best fabrics to use outside and which ones "weather" better than others.

-Lucky for you, we have all three of these fabrics in many different varieties, deniers, and colors.
-And if we had our way in Cleveland, we would be concerned about “outdoor fabrics” all year round.
-But we know that’s not case so we will get excited about anything outside as spring takes full force.
-As always, our team at MMI would love to talk any project that you need to work out or send any samples your way.
+Lucky for you, we stock all three of these fabrics in many different varieties, deniers, and colors.
+If we had our way in Cleveland...we would be concerned about “outdoor fabrics” all year round.
+But we know that’s not the case, so we’ll get excited about anything outside as spring takes full force.